healthy work campaign logo

 What research has informed your claims?

-The Healthy Work Campaign is committed to sharing with the #healthywork community all of our references and foundational research publications, acknowledging the large, global community of researchers and organizations who have informed our education campaign and related tools.
-We strive to give credit where credit is due, as well as reassure you of the substance of this campaign.
+The Healthy Work Campaign is committed to sharing all of our references and foundational research publications, acknowledging the large, global community of researchers and organizations who have informed our education campaign and related resources.
+We strive to give credit where credit is due, as well as reassure you of the substance and validity of this campaign.
 Please visit our Research page for our references and other essential info.

 Who started this campaign?

-The Center for Social Epidemiology (CSE), a Los Angeles-based non-profit organization founded in 1988, initiated the HWC in 2018 to expand the public health mission of the CSE and other organizations dedicated to improving the quality of work in the U.S. Visit our Mission and Team pages to learn more.
+The Center for Social Epidemiology (CSE), a Los Angeles-based non-profit organization founded in 1988, initiated the HWC in 2018 to expand the public health mission of the CSE and other organizations dedicated to improving the quality of work in the U.S. Visit our Who We Are page to learn more.

-The Center has a longstanding relationship with the Centers for Occupational and Environmental Health (COEH) at UC Irvine and UCLA, and recently joined the NIOSH Total Worker Health® Affiliate Program, dedicated to protecting and promoting the health and well-being of working people.
+The Center has a longstanding relationship with the Centers for Occupational and Environmental Health (COEH) at UC Irvine and UCLA, and is an active member of the NIOSH Total Worker Health® Affiliate Program, dedicated to protecting and promoting the health and well-being of working people.

 Who are your partners?